craigmbooth/craigmbooth.github.io/sql_bootcamp/index.md

    * [The OurSQL Podcast](www.oursql.com):  Over 200 episodes (around 20 minutes each), explaining different aspects of MySQL.
    * [MySQL Statements chart](http://www.visibone.com/sql/mysqlstatchart_1180.jpg):  An image that contains all of the MySQL statements.
 Read each statement from left to right, things with a white background are ANSI SQL, blue background is MySQL specific.
 Very confusing at first glance, but stick with it and there's a lot in here.
    * [SQLFiddle.com](http://www.sqlfiddle.com): A website with an interactive SQL terminal.
 Specify some tables and do some queries, all in your browser.
 Supports MySQL and other SQL dialects.
+   * [codeschool.com](http://www.codeschool.com):  Code School has an introductory Try SQL course, which is free.
+If you would like to get some more reps in in an interactive SQL environment, this could help cement the concepts we covered in class.